Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Methods

 If $H_n^\prime$ is a $(\Delta,\eta,\epsilon)$-simulation for $H_n$ in the sense of \cref{def:cubittsimulation}, for $\eta \in [0,1)$ and $\epsilon \geq 0$, then

 \end{propositionsec}

-From \eqref{eq:extensiveinteractions} we see that simulating this simple system with a low-energy encoding, an interaction hypergraph of bounded degree, and bounded locality, requires either the qubit count or interaction energy (or a mixture) to scale unfeasibly with $n$: a violation of the requirements of \cref{def:sizeindependence}.
+From \eqref{eq:extensiveinteractions} we see that simulating this simple system with a low-energy encoding, an interaction hypergraph of bounded degree, and bounded locality, requires either the qubit count or interaction energy (or a mixture) to scale unfeasibly with $n$.
+This constitutes a violation of the requirements of \cref{def:sizeindependence} and imposes an unnecessary experimental requirement for the task of simulating non-interacting qutrits.
 The proof of this fact follows from a dimension-counting argument, since the state space of the qutrits cannot be surjectively encoded into the qubit simulator, see \cref{fig:qutritqubit}.
 In contrast, the simulation task is trivial in our framework given in \cref{def:analogsimulation} because the low-energy encoding requirement is relaxed.

-Letting $H_n = \sum_{j=1}^n (P_0^{(j)} + P_\uparrow^{(j)})$ as in \cref{thm:approxextensive}, we can simulate all observables under $H_n$ on $\mathcal{H}^\prime = \otimes_{j=1}^n (\mathbb{C}^2 \otimes \mathbb{C}^2)$ via any isometry
+Letting $H_n = \sum_{j=1}^n (P_0^{(j)} + P_\uparrow^{(j)})$ as in \cref{prop:approxextensive}, we can simulate all observables under $H_n$ on $\mathcal{H}^\prime = \otimes_{j=1}^n (\mathbb{C}^2 \otimes \mathbb{C}^2)$ via any isometry

 encoding each qutrit into two qubits.
 To realise a simulator in the sense of \cref{def:analogsimulation}, we let

 and

 which is just time evolution under a 2-local Hamiltonian with bounded strength interactions.